RiscJ-blockits/riscj-computer-mod/README.md

 4) use Gradle Task fabric/runClient to test (https://fabricmc.net/wiki/tutorial:setup)

+## Install
+1) Install fabric launcher and api: https://fabricmc.net/wiki/player:tutorials:install_mcl:windows
+2) Download our .jar and move it into the mods folder in your minecraft installation

 ## Features:
 ### Introduction
 This mod is designed to provide a hands-on understanding of computer architecture.
 It allows you to construct a virtual computer within the Minecraft universe using specific blocks that represent different components of a computer system.
 These components include registers, a control unit, an arithmetic logic unit (ALU), and memory.